jeremy379/famous-interactive-laradock/README.md

       Now go take a coffee for you and your coworker.
 This might take a while.
       The build is required only the first time and when you update the laradock .env file.

-    - OR run only the build and up the container you want=
+   - OR run only the build and up the container you want

-         `docker-compose up -d nginx php-fpm workspace mysql `
+         docker-compose up -d nginx php-fpm workspace mysql

-      (The -d run it as a deamon, you may want to remove it in some specific situation)
+     - -d allow docker to run as a deamon.
      - add `phpmyadmin` if you want to use it (access: 127.0.0.1:<port defined in .env, default 8080)

    - Running command in your project via docker
         - Use `docker-exec` (the alias created before).